mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "That's politics."

-I was silently furious at how unjust the Senate could be, but took it as a lesson on how not to argue with the fidelants.
+I was silently furious at how unjust the Senate could be and took it as a lesson on how not to argue with the fidelants.

 Fajro began again, "So the next hurdle you will face is that the mediator will try to shut you up.
 That microphone can be surprisingly loud."